-We've trained with the best sports watches for tracking your outdoor workouts
+We've trained with the best GPS sports watches for tracking your outdoor workouts

-The best sports watches are a great way to keep track of your progress, whether you're training at home, the gym, or outdoors.
-They come with built-in GPS for route tracking, plenty of fitness sensors, and durable designs.
+The best sports watches are a great way to keep track of your progress, whether you're training at home, the gym or in the great outdoors.
+They come with built-in GPS and altimeters for route tracking, plenty of wellness sensors and durable designs.

-But it's important to find a sports watch that's comfortable for long periods, gathers reliable data, and lasts long enough to see you through.
-That's why we've put the best sports watches to the test, so you can choose one that'll suit your training.
+It's also important to find a sports watch that's comfortable for long periods, gathers reliable data and lasts long enough to see you through.
+That's why we've put the best sports watches to the test, including popular options from Garmin, Apple, Samsung, Polar and more, so that you can choose one that'll suit your training.

 The quick list